Aveek-Saha/blog/content/post/build-a-documentation-site-with-vuepress.md

 Open [Netlify](https://www.netlify.com/) in your browser and sign up for an account if you don't already have one.
 Go to your [sites](https://app.netlify.com/account/sites) and click `New site from Git` then follow the steps-

 1. select your git provider.
-+ Choose the repository that you just created and commited to.
++ Choose the repository that you just created and committed to.
 + Under build options go to basic build settings and fill in the following 2 fields:
     - Build command
     ```